polluxio/pollux-payload/README.md

 ### Local docker

-This is the easiest mode to use to get started and the best step to prepare for Cloud deployment.
+This is the easiest mode to use to get started and a good first step to prepare for Cloud deployment.

-Use the pollux test [image](https://hub.docker.com/repository/docker/polluxio/pollux-payload-examples/general) to quickly test pollux.
-For this purpose, use the following pollux launcher command:
+Use the pollux test [image](https://hub.docker.com/repository/docker/polluxio/pollux-payload-examples/general) to quickly test Pollux by running the following Pollux launcher command:

 ```bash
 # Following command will launch 4 workers